Category Archives: Russian Royals

 Alexei was returned to Russia in January 1718 and Peter began an inquisition regarding Alexei’s behavior.
 Under torture, Alexei confessed to being involved in a plot to overthrow his father and implicated most of his friends.
 His mother Eudoxia was dragged from her monastery, publicly tried for alleged adultery, and then transferred to the Ladoga Uspensky Monastery where she lived for seven years under strict supervision until Peter I’s death.
 Anyone who had befriended Alexei was brutally executed including Eudoxia’s brother Abram Fedorovich Lopukhin.

 Alexei was tried, convicted, and sentenced to be executed.
-The sentence could be carried out only with Peter’s signed authorization but Peter hesitated in making the decision.
+The sentence could be carried out only with Peter’s signed authorization but Peter hesitated to authorize his son’s execution.
 On July 7, 1718, 28-year-old Alexei died at the Fortress of St. Peter and Paul in St. Petersburg.
 His death most likely resulted from injuries suffered during his torture.

 Peter I interrogates Tsarevich Alexei about his plotting; Credit – Wikipedia